home-assistant/Iconic/README.md

 Iconic will help you make icon fonts integration on iOS easy and effortless.
 Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing the integration of vector icons as image or text in your apps. **Think about the power of rendering vectors, natively!**

-You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of Iconic class.
+You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of Iconic.swift class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

 Note: **This library hasn't yet been used in production.
 Consider it in beta!**